onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 We need to weed out corruption from the public sector.

-The meaning of life is to improve the quality of the game - experience is itself awesome

 Perhaps not in our generation but immortality is within 100 years - this is the most important century and we must not fuck up